nmathew98/vault/system-design.md

 			- GCP Cloud Functions <=> AWS Lambda
 			- GCP Cloud Run <=> AWS Fargate
 			- GCP App Engine <=> AWS ECS
-	- Parallel/Multithreading/Concurrent workflows
+	- Juggling workflows
-		- Design for one and make that parallel instead of designing for parallel using something like GNU Parallel
+		- Design for one and make that juggle instead of designing to juggle using something like GNU Parallel (at the level of system tools) or message brokers (Kafka, RabbitMQ) for services

 ## Internet

 - Request/response is the name of the game

 - Status codes

 	- Informational responses: 100 - 199
 	- Successful responses: 200 - 299
 	- Redirection responses: 300 - 399
 	- Client error responses: 400 - 499
 	- Server error responses: 500 - 599

 - Compress responses for production (gzip is common)

 - When implementing SSL, prefer SSL/TLS offloading, this is when SSL/TLS is handled by a reverse proxy

 - Reverse proxy: Sits behind a firewall and directs traffic to the API

 - CORS: Tells the server which origins are able to load its resources, no way around it

 - Authentication

 	- JWT: Two tokes authorization and refresh.
 Authorization is short lived (accessible by client), refresh is long lived (only accessible by backend).
 Stateless
 	- Sessions: Everyone gets a session cookie, cookie can be invalidated by API which will block access.
 Stateful

 - OSI Model

 	- 1: Physical - Transmit raw bit stream over physical medium (Fiber, Wireless, Routers, Network Adapters)
 	- 2: Data link - Define the format of data on network (Ethernet)
 	- 3: Network - Decide which path data will take (Packets, IP)